What's the problem?

 \( \color{#a585ff}A_{\color{#ff7a7a}3} \color{#737373}= \frac{ \color{#e3a0cd}1 \color{#737373}+ \color{#e7d9b6}\frac{\sqrt{5}}{2}\color{#737373}+ \color{#adff7a}\sqrt{2}}{\color{#ff7a7a} 3} \color{#737373}= \frac{ \color{#e3a0cd}1 \color{#737373}+ \color{#e7d9b6}1.118.. \color{#737373}+ \color{#adff7a} 1.414..}{\color{#ff7a7a} 3} = \color{#ffffff} 1.1773..\)

-Our goal is to find the average distance, and we need to sweep through all instances.
-So.. we are trying to find \( \color{#a585ff}A_{\color{#ff7a7a}n} \) as \(n\) becomes infinity.
+Our goal is the continuous average, so we need to understand \( \color{#a585ff}A_{\color{#ff7a7a}n} \) as \(n\) goes to infinity.

-But how is this related to the parabola?
-Where is it?
+But where is the parabola?

 Can you see it?